Active motility and wetting cooperatively regulate liquid-liquid phase separation

-In addition to HIs, wetting-controlled bacterial partitioning may strongly affect phase-separation dynamics.
-To date, however, previous studies have mainly focused on the partitioning of non-motile colloids~\cite{dobbs1992capillary,bonn2009wetting,thijssen2010demixing,zhang2024wetting} as well as its influence on coarsening dynamics~\cite{tanaka2001interplay,araki2008dynamic,araki2006wetting}.
-Recently, Jeong \textit{et al.} reported a motility-dependent bacterial partitioning in an ATPS of dextran (DEX) and polyethylene glycol (PEG) under a strongly confined setup~\cite{cheon2024partitioning}: while non-motile \textit{Bacillus subtilis} are confined to the DEX phase, motile \textit{Bacillus subtilis} can penetrate the soft interfaces and access the PEG phase.
-Their study reveals that motility-generated forces enable bacteria escape from the weak confinement.
-Nevertheless, how the addition of bacteria regulates the phase separation dynamics of ATPS remains largely unexplored.
+In addition to HIs, wetting-controlled partitioning may strongly affect phase separation dynamics.
+To date, however, previous studies have focused on the partitioning of passive colloids~\cite{dobbs1992capillary,bonn2009wetting,thijssen2010demixing,zhang2024wetting} as well as its influence on coarsening dynamics~\cite{tanaka2001interplay,araki2008dynamic,araki2006wetting}.
+Recently, Jeong \textit{et al.} reported bacterial partitioning in an ATPS of dextran (DEX) and polyethylene glycol (PEG) under a strongly confined setup where droplet coarsening is fully suppressed~\cite{cheon2024partitioning}: while non-motile \textit{Bacillus subtilis} are confined to the DEX phase, motile bacteria can penetrate the interfaces.
+Their study reveals that motility enables bacteria escape from the weak confinement.
+However, a systematic understanding of how to harness wetting and activity to steer phase separation and engineer patterns is missing.
+Crucially, the biological implications of this principle for organizing bacterial systems remain unexplored.